jpvanegasc/Plotter/README.md

 ```

 ## Roadmap
-* Support for all file extension
+* Support for all file extensions
 * Automated error management

 ## Acknowledgments
-* Hats off to the developers of numpy, scipy and matplotlib, libraries on which this proyect
+* Hats off to the developers of numpy, scipy and matplotlib, libraries which made this
-is based
+proyect posible